Partnering With Parents in the Era of Anything Goes

 We children’s ministers must partner with parents in the era of anything goes.

-Our children are growing up in a tumultuous and rapidly changing world, and we need to be prepared to help them and their parents navigate it.
+Our children are growing up in a tumultuous and rapidly changing world.
+As children’s ministry leaders, we need to be prepared to help them and their parents navigate it.
 In a culture where nearly anything goes, our children don’t yet have the tools to discern what’s okay and what’s not—or to deal with the backlash from their peer groups when they go against the grain.
 Here’s what you need to know about kid culture today and how to minister through it.

 Jessica was 12, and I knew she was having trouble with girls at her school.
 I picked her up after school one day for smoothies and girl talk.
 As Jessica hopped into the car, she blurted out, “Do we have to wait to get to the restaurant to talk or can I just start?”
 I wasn’t prepared for what came out of her mouth next.